micro-ROS/benchmarking_shadow-builder/tutorial/01_create_plugin_time/README.md

 }
 ```

-It is mandatory to return Status::returnStatusOkay() to tell the tfa-core that
+It is mandatory to return _Status::returnStatusOkay()_ to tell the _tfa-core_ that
 the _Tag_ was handled and therefore no other plugins will be using it.

 #### Stop

 Then the stopping element, which will be in charge of getting a timestamp,
-make the delta time spent between the stop and the start and finally print in a
+calculates the delta time spent between the stop and the start and finally prints it in a
-human-readable way.
+human readable way.

 ```cpp